mediascience/java-either/README.md

 This work is based on some ideas from standard libraries for Haskell.
 Haskell is great and you should learn it.
 Really.

-Media Science International's support for FOSS software and the sophistication to develop and publish it grows and grows.
+Media Science International's support for FOSS and the sophistication to develop and publish it grows and grows.
 MSI Yay.

 ## License